denevell/Natch-Android/README.md

 --

+## Dev complete

+* Tech task: Method to change the base url from Application or a static class
-* Tech task: Move the auth key to strings.xml
+* Task: Move the auth key to strings.xml
-* Tech task: Move setting the request headers to a method
+* Task: Move setting the request headers to a method
 * Task: Setup ci server that simply builds it
 * Task: Setup ci server that runs ui tests
 * Task: Setup ci server that updates the dev version on the play store

-## Dev complete

 * Task: Start using gradle for normal builds
 * Task: Add robolectic
 * Task: Should start unit testing